Excel VBA StrConv Function

 Sub StrConv_Example3() Dim TextValues As String Dim Result As String TextValues = "Excel vba" Result = StrConv(TextValues, vbProperCase) MsgBox Result End Sub

-This will convert the string “Excel VBA” to a proper case.
-Every first letter of the string is upper case, and every letter after space is also converted to upper case, and all the remaining characters will be converted to lower case.
+It will convert the string “Excel VBA” to a proper case.
+Every first letter of the string is upper case.
+Moreover, it converts every letter after space to uppercase.
+All the remaining characters convert to lowercase.
 Below is the result of the same.

 Example #4

-Now take a look at the example of Unicode character.
+Now, look at the Unicode character's example.
 Look at the below code.

 Code: